AbrarShaikh/RISC-V-Design/README.md

 ### Comparision with ARM
 A 4 Bit Up counter is compared between RISC-V compiler and ARM GCC.\
 It can be observed that RISC-V ASM doesn't have reserved/Specific Stack-based operation instructions like POP and PUSH, instead, its uses Stack Pointer.\
-RISC-V has Fixed and Reduced set of instructions.
+RISC-V has Fixed and Reduced set of instructions based on Load and Store architecture.
-##
+###
 [ARM : in left, RISC-V : in Right]
 ![image](https://github.com/AbrarShaikh/RISC-V-Design/assets/34272376/dfd89812-bc09-4004-aabd-bc0a5dc3f505)